River Calder, West Yorkshire: Etymology

+The word ultimately derives from the Brythonic language, with most scholars agreeing that the name is a compound of two elements related to the Modern Welsh words caled (hard) and dwr (water).
+However, it is still a subject of debate if the hard element refers to the river's bed, or figuratively to the strength of its currents.
+As such two separate meanings are commonly derived with 'hard (or violent) water', or river of stones being commonly given translations.

+The name 'Calder' is common in Northern Britain, being found in various places across Lancashire and Yorkshire, as well as Calderstones, Liverpool, East Calder and West Calder near Edinburgh and Calderwood near Glasgow, and as the name of the Scottish Clan Calder.
+The late survival of Celtic speaking peoples in the vicinity of the river Calder is perhaps evidenced in the names of villages such as Walsden, in upper Calderdale, which probably derives from *Walhaz Dene, meaning "Valley of the "Welsh" ('Welsh' being what the Anglo-Saxons called the native Celts who would have spoken Old Welsh).

 Geography

 The river rises approximately 1300 ft above sea level at Heald Moor, north-west of Todmorden, and drains an area of 957 km².
 It flows for a distance of around 45 mi through Cornholme, Todmorden, Eastwood, Hebden Bridge, Mytholmroyd, Luddendenfoot, Sowerby Bridge, Copley, Elland, Brighouse, Mirfield, Dewsbury, Horbury Bridge and on to Wakefield.

 The catchment lies on Carboniferous rocks of Millstone Grit, and is heavily reservoired, with 39 reservoirs licensed to provide water.
 The river is joined by Hebden Water at Hebden Bridge, and by the River Ryburn at Sowerby Bridge; it is linked to the town of Rochdale, Greater Manchester across the Pennines via the Rochdale Canal.

 For much of its length, the Calder is canalised and becomes the Calder and Hebble Navigation.
 It is also part of the Aire and Calder Navigation, and to the east of Castleford, it merges into the River Aire, going on to join the Humber Estuary and the North Sea.